imatge-upc/activitynet-2016-cvprw/README.md

 # Temporal Activity Detection in Untrimmed Videos with Recurrent Neural Networks

-This is the project page of the UPC team participating in the [ActivityNet Challenge][activitynet-challenge] for CVPR 2016.
+This project page describes our paper at the [1st NIPS Workshop on Large Scale Computer Vision Systems](https://sites.google.com/site/largescalecvsystems/cfp/index).
+This work also corresponds to the submission of the UPC team participating in the [ActivityNet Challenge][activitynet-challenge] for CVPR 2016.

 | ![Alberto Montes][image-alberto] | ![Amaia Salvador][image-amaia] | ![Xavier Giró-i-Nieto][image-xavier] | ![Santiago Pascual][image-santi] |
 | :---: | :---: | :---: | :---: |